SpitFire-666/Firefox-Stuff/README.md

 - Firefox doesn't insert its tabs into Alt+Tab like Edge does (and you have to navigate the Windows multitasking settings to change that!)
 - Firefox has an accellerator key for Inspect Element (Q).
 Edge and Chrome don't have this.
 - Tree Style Tab extension!
+- Firefox shows the link address when hovering - Edge obscures it (you have to hover for a couple seconds for it to show you the complete URL)